-Consider multiple alternatives and then select the best! (based on evaluation ...)
+Consider multiple alternatives that seem interesting and then select the best!

+(based on evaluation ...)

 Creating Visualizations

 - Good design and evaluation is the key to success in producing a Visualization - Visualization S/W can provide many visual templates; - In spite of variation, all S/W packages follow the same generation process